krishanhewitt/minesweeper/README.md

 ## Minesweeper clone
-This was a project from my 2nd java programming course.
+This was a project from my 2nd Java programming course.
 The goal was to create a replica of the classic minesweeper game using Java and JavaFX (a GUI library).

 ## Screenshots
 Pictures can be found on my [Project Website](http://krishanhewitt.ca/projectPage.php#msDiv).